kailee0422/RNN-Transformer/Final Project -IRC/README.md

-#  Guide: Build & Share IRC by docker 🐳
+#  Guide: Build & Share IRC by Docker 🐳

 This guide will help you: